instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 - `BlackLabPostingsReader.forwardIndex()` creates a reader object
 - `BLTerms.reader()` creates a reader object

-- `AnnotationForwardIndex.numberOfTerms`: terms are counted multiple times
+- BUG `AnnotationForwardIndex.numberOfTerms`: terms are counted multiple times!

+- Store sorted hits using indexes to the original hits object to save memory?

 - `ForwardIndex.forField()` created two objects; can we do it with one?
 See below.